 - An easy way to start is to export the Test Case Detail report from the top of the left navigation panel in Test Design.
 Update the content in Excel and save the changes in Excel before importing the updated file into Test Design.

-- When importing information in an Excel spreadsheet to update an existing test case, you must map the exact Test Case IDs to indicate which test cases you are updating.
+- When importing information from an Excel spreadsheet to update an existing test case, you must map the exact Test Case IDs to indicate which test cases you are updating.
 The Test Case ID is displayed in an individual test case at the top of the page, as shown in the following screenshot.

 The Excel sheet name you are importing must include the Test Case ID and Folder Name and must not exceed 31 characters.
 Use the form Test Case ID space Folder Name as your sheet name.
-For example MD-23 Login Process.
+For example: MD-23 Login Process.

-IMPORTANT: If you do not map Test Case IDs, but rename the Excel sheet by Module ID + Name, you will add new test cases into existing modules.
-If you map test case IDs with an incorrectly mapped Module ID/Name in the Excel sheet name, qTest Manager will generate an invalid Test Case ID Value error and the import will fail.
+IMPORTANT: If you do not map Test Case IDs, but rename the Excel sheet by Module ID + Name, you will add new Test Cases into existing Modules.
+If you map Test Case ID's with an incorrectly mapped Module ID/Name in the Excel sheet name, qTest Manager will generate an invalid Test Case ID Value error, and the import will fail.